CodeAndWeb/ngx-translate.org/src/content/docs/20-reference/40-translate-loader-api.md

 For detailed examples and step-by-step instructions on building and registering custom loaders, see [Write & use your own loader](/recipes/write-own-loader/).

-The ngx-translate can be [configured](/reference/configuration/) with a loader which loads translation files at runtime.
+You can [configure](/reference/configuration/) ngx-translate with a loader that loads translation files at runtime.